Computation and properties of the Epstein zeta function with applications to quantum systems: Outlook and Conclusions

 \section{Outlook and Conclusions}

+The Epstein zeta function is of high interest in pure and applied mathematics \cite{chowla1949epstein,rankinMinimumProblemEpstein1953,terras,buchheit2022singular} with numerous applications in theoretical physics, particularly in long-range interacting systems.
+Examples include theoretical chemistry \cite{schwerdtfeger100YearsLennardJones2024,robles-navarroExactLatticeSummations2025}, high energy physics \cite{ambjornPropertiesVacuumMechanical1983,hawking1977zeta} and unconventional superconductors \cite{buchheit2023exact}.
+This work solves the long-standing issue of efficiently computing the Epstein zeta function over the whole real parameter range and provides a comprehensive analysis of its analytic properties, making this fundamental function accessible as a powerful computational and exploratory tool.
+Together with our implementation in EpsteinLib \cite{epsteinlib}, it aims to establish the Epstein zeta function as a standard special function.

+We have derived a representation of the Epstein zeta function based on the work of Crandall, which enables accessing its meromorphic continuation and naturally yields the functional equation.
+We have shown that the Epstein zeta function is jointly holomorphic in the exponent $\nu$ and in complex cones of the vector arguments $\bm x$ and $\bm y$ and have discussed its symmetries and power-law singularities.
+Furthermore, we have shown that the Epstein zeta function can be decomposed into a power-law singularity and a holomorphic function in the reciprocal elementary lattice cell, allowing for its efficient precomputation through interpolation.

-The Epstein zeta function forms the basis for computing multidimensional lattice sums that appear in many physical systems of relevance, ranging from theoretical chemistry \cite{schwerdtfeger100YearsLennardJones2024}, over condensed matter physics \cite{buchheit2023exact,borwein2013lattice}, to quantum field theory \cite{ambjornPropertiesVacuumMechanical1983, hawking1977zeta}.
-This work, together with the implementation in \href{https://github.com/epsteinlib/epsteinlib}{EpsteinLib}, solves the long-standing issue of efficiently computing the Epstein zeta function and makes it accessible as a powerful computational and exploratory tool.
-We expect that our theoretical analysis of the properties of the Epstein zeta function, in particular its singularities in all arguments, will allow for a unifying treatment of anomalous behavior in many systems with long-range interactions, both classical and quantum.
-We have demonstrated this for for quantum spin systems with long-range interactions generalizing the results from Refs.~\cite{yusuf2004spin,peter2012anomalous}.
-The regularised Epstein zeta function allows for the efficient computation of integrals involving the Epstein zeta function, as the singularity is analytically known and can be handled via specialized techniques like Duffy transformations \cite{duffy1982quadrature}, while the regularised zeta function is analytic in the first Brillouin zone and can be integrated using standard Gauss quadrature, with applications to unconventional superconductivity \cite{buchheit2023exact}. \href{https://github.com/epsteinlib/epsteinlib}{EpsteinLib} is already actively being used by the quantum condensed matter community, see \cite{koziol2023quantum}.
+Our algorithm for the efficient evaluation of the Epstein zeta function will allow for a unifying treatment of anomalous behavior in many-body systems with long-range interactions, both classical and quantum.
+We have demonstrated this for quantum spin systems with long-range interactions, generalising the results from \cite{yusuf2004spin,peter2012anomalous}.
+The regularised Epstein zeta function enables the efficient computation of integrals involving the Epstein zeta function, as the singularity is analytically known and can be handled via specialised techniques like Duffy transformations \cite{duffy1982quadrature}, while the regularised zeta function is analytic in the elementary cell of the reciprocal lattice and can be integrated using standard Gauss quadrature, with applications to unconventional superconductivity \cite{buchheit2023exact}.